 The deadline for applications each year is 30 November.
 In the following January, participants must submit a written paper of no more than 15 pages.
 The competition then takes place on three levels: First of all, the young people take part in a regional competition in February.
 Here, they present their projects to a jury and the general public at an exhibition stand which they prepare themselves.
 The winners are eligible to take part in the competition at Land-level in March.
 The winners of the Land competitions qualify for the national competition in May.

-Cash prizes, material prizes and special prizes worth over 800,000 euros can be won in each round.
-These prizes include research stays and practicals as well as participation in international competitions.
-The best five candidates/teams may take part in a selection seminar for funding from the German National Academic Foundation.
+Cash prizes, material prizes and special prizes worth a total of around 1 million euros can be won in each year These prizes include research stays and practicals as well as participation in international competitions. .

 Deutsche Version dieser Seite